 MMMC is pleased to be collaborating with Radiant Care on the redevelopment of Pleasant Manor LTC in Virgil, Ontario.
 Master Planning is nearing completion with design and construction to follow.

-The first phase of this new London, ON student residential campus will include two 4-storey buildings containing a total of 56 student suites.
-(Phase 1 to be complete in 2019) Each suite is a self-contained 4 bedroom furnished apartment containing a full kitchen, living room, washer / dryer, and four private bedrooms each having a private bathroom.
-A central amenity building 'clubhouse' will provide group and private study rooms, fitness centre, social lounge with billiards, kitchen and soft seating, and a sales centre.
+The first phase of this new London, ON student residential campus, completed in 2019, includes two 4-storey buildings containing a total of 56 student suites.
+Each suite is a self-contained 4 bedroom furnished apartment containing a full kitchen, living room, washer / dryer, and four private bedrooms each having a private bathroom.
+A central amenity building 'clubhouse' provides group and private study rooms, fitness centre, social lounge with billiards, kitchen and soft seating, and a sales centre.
 Lower level provides bicycle and locker storage lockers.
 An outdoor private terrace is perfect for community gatherings and social events.
-Phase 2 to be completed in 2020, and Phase 3, which will provide additional student residential buildings is to be completed in 2021.
+Phase 2 was completed in July 2020, and Phase 3 is currently under construction.

 A new 4 storey, 122 unit Retirement Residence in Orangeville, ON, complementing the existing facility of similar size.
 Phase II will include 24 studio units, 65-one bedroom apartments, and 33-two bedroom apartments along with comfortable dining and entertainment spaces.
 The new building will be connected to the existing structure with a generous first story link and will be fully accessible.
 Scheduled for completion in 2020.